williamniemiec/nforum-web/README.md

 <hr />

 ## ❇ Introduction
-nForum is a simple web forum built with servlets and JSP pages.
-This application was made for the sole purpose of learning how to develop a web application without using the Spring Framework.
+nForum is a simple web forum built with servlets and JSP pages along with [Selenium framework](https://www.selenium.dev/) for testing.
+This application was made for the sole purpose of learning how to develop a web application without using the Spring framework.
 You can interact with the project through the Heroku platform ([click here to access](https://wniemiec-web-nforum.herokuapp.com/)).

 ### Login information